CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 * Moderate,
 * benign (Benign) or
 * trustworthy (Trustworthy)
-If the users are allowed to install apps and the responsible administrators can not create a whitelist with allowed apps themselves, a reputation service can limit apps to at least category-based.
+If users are allowed to install apps, and responsible administrators can not create a whitelist with allowed apps themselves, a reputation service can limit apps to at least category-based.
 However, those responsible must coordinate closely with the institution's security management.

 #### SYS.3.2.2.M15 Use of PIM containers (CI)